cuddlyogre/ExportLDraw/Readme.md

 ![Image of PartDesigner](examples/import/stud_io_imported.jpg)

 **A note about Stud.io projects**
-Stud.io project files are in actuality just password-protected zip files, but due to regulations related to DRM, importing Stud.io projects will not ever be implemented here, even though it would be relatively trivial.
+Stud.io project files are in actuality just password-protected zip files.
+Older projects are protected by a password, but due to regulations related to DRM, importing those projects can't be implemented here even though it would be relatively trivial.

-Eevee and Cycles are both supported.
+However, newer projects are no longer password protected and are able to be imported like any other project file.

+**Eevee and Cycles**
 **Eevee**
 ![Examples of Eevee import](examples/import/eevee.jpg)